Thomas-Schrder/Bachelor-Project/README.md

 # Bachelor-Project

-Introduction to Google Colab
+## Introduction to Google Colab
 Google Colab is a free cloud service based on Jupyter Notebooks that supports free GPU and a pre-configured environment.
 It's widely used for machine learning, data analysis, and education.
 Key features include:

-Ease of use: Colab notebooks are Jupyter notebooks hosted by Google.
+## Ease of use: Colab notebooks are Jupyter notebooks hosted by Google.
 They require no setup and run entirely in the cloud.
 Free Access to GPUs: Colab provides free access to GPUs (Graphical Processing Units) which are essential for training machine learning models.
 Collaboration: Similar to Google Docs, Colab allows real-time collaboration with colleagues.
 Integration with Google Drive: It offers seamless integration with Google Drive for saving work and accessing datasets.

-File Overview: 'bachelorml (3).py'
+## File overview:
 Description: This Python script (presumably related to a machine learning project for a bachelor's degree) contains the necessary code to perform specific tasks in machine learning.

-Contents
+## Contents
 Script Functionality

 Briefly describe the main functions and capabilities of the script.